getcontacts/getcontacts/README.md

 ## Citation

-When using GetContacts for publication, please cite:
+When using GetContacts for publication, please reference:

 ``https://getcontacts.github.io/``